netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Thanks to David Black for the TSV review and Tim Wicinski for the intdir review.

-The IANA-maintained modules were generated using an XSLT stylesheet from the 'iana-yang' project (https://github.com/llhotka/iana-yang).
+The IANA-maintained modules were generated using an XSLT stylesheet from the 'iana-yang' project {{YANG-XSLT}}).

 This work is partially supported by the European Commission under   Horizon 2020 Secured autonomic traffic management for a Tera of SDN flows (Teraflow) project (grant agreement number 101015857).